Top 40+ Drools Interview Questions and Answers

 Ans:

-• Agenda: The agenda in Drools manages and prioritizes rules for execution based on their activation status and rule salience.
+• The agenda in Drools manages and prioritizes rules for execution based on their activation status and rule salience.

-• Priority: Rules are ordered in the agenda based on rule salience, activation order, and agenda group configurations.
+• Rules are ordered in the agenda based on rule salience, activation order, and agenda group configurations.

 12. Explain the concept of rule salience in Drools.